gernathlub/recommendation_68911/README.md

 ]
 ```

-Add RECOMMENDATION_SQS_URL variable to your setings, which will specity URL of your recommendation microservice API endpoint.
+Add the RECOMMENDATION_SQS_URL variable to your settings, which will specify the URL of your recommendation microservice API endpoint.

 ```python
 RECOMMENDATION_SQS_URL = 'https://your.api.endpiont/...'
 ```

-Run pre-created migration to install cube extension for your PostgreSQL (extension is compatible to be used also within AWS RDS).
+Run the pre-created migration to install the cube extension for your PostgreSQL (extension is compatible to be used also within AWS RDS).

 ```bash
 python3 manage.py migrate recommendation_68911
 ```

-Add RecomObjectQuerySet as parent to your recommended object class QuerySet manager.
-If you dont use one, you will neet to create it.
+Add RecomObjectQuerySet as a parent to your recommended object class QuerySet manager.
+If you don't have one, you will need to create one.

 ```python
 from recommendation_68911.managers import RecomObjectQuerySet